Jump to content

 11. until

-This playdate has been canceled and is in the process of being rescheduled.
-Please check the NPN calendar soon for the new date.
-We are sorry for this inconvenience.
-Thank you for your understanding.
-Join LEEP Forward and NPN for Autumn Adventures!
+This event has been cancelled.
+We apologize for the inconvenience.
+Join LEEP Forward and NPN for August Adventures!
 This sensory-friendly, inclusive event is designed for all children, ages 2-5, with siblings of all ages welcome to join in the fun!
-Embrace the magic of autumn with a variety of engaging activities that promote exploration and creativity: Children can dive into our Leaf Sensory Bin filled with dried leaves, acorns, and other textures, or enjoy the Apple Sensory Bin where they can scoop and discover hidden treasures.
-We’ll have a Pumpkin Painting station where little artists can decorate mini pumpkins with non-toxic, washable paint, and a playdough Station featuring autumn colors for creative molding and shaping.
-For imaginative play, kids can dress up our friendly scarecrow using old clothes and hay, and relax in our Autumn Story Corner with cozy blankets and captivating fall-themed stories.
-Plus, don’t miss our guided Nature Walk, where everyone can collect autumn treasures!
-We will also have a bounce house for our little adventurers seeking more movement activities.
-Our event will also include a ball pit and sensory tables for more hands-on exploration.
-Finally, we’ll provide healthy, allergy-friendly snacks to keep everyone energized, and every family will be entered into a raffle for a night of respite or babysitting!
-Join us for a morning of sensory exploration, connection, and autumn fun in an inclusive environment.
+Embrace the end of summer with a variety of engaging activities that promote exploration and creativity! ☀️ Children can dive into our Sensory Bin filled with a variety of items and textures. 🖌️ We’ll have a painting station where little artists can create with non-toxic, washable paint, and a playdough station for creative molding and shaping. 📚 For imaginative play, kids can dress up and relax in our Summer Story Corner with cozy blankets and captivating stories. 🌻 Plus, don’t miss our guided Nature Walk, where everyone can collect natural treasures! 🎪We will also have a bounce house for our little adventurers seeking more movement activities. 🎈Our event will also include a ball pit and sensory tables for more hands-on exploration. 😋 Finally, we’ll provide healthy, allergy-friendly snacks to keep everyone energized, and 🎉 Every family will be entered into a raffle for a night of respite or babysitting!
+Join us for a morning of sensory exploration, connection, and end-of-summer fun in an inclusive environment.
 We can’t wait to see you there!
-Location: 1447 W Montrose NPN Playdates are free for NPN members.
-We ask non-members to contribute $20, which comes with a one-year NPN membership giving you free access to every playdate!
-Non-members, RSVP and then contribute HERE.
-If you are experiencing financial hardship, contact us at director@npnparents.org to ask about our fee-waived memberships and playdates.
+Location: 1447 W Montrose Questions?
+Email amy@npnparents.org.
+NPN is a 501(c)(3) non-profit organization.
+You help us keep these playdates free with your paid membership or donation.
+Thank you for supporting NPN!

 15. until